salmonb/webfx/.github/README.md

 | Web (Chrome, FireFox, Edge, etc...)            | <img height=24 src="JS.svg"/> | <img height=24 src="JS.svg"/> | <img height=24 src="JS.svg"/> |

 </div>

+The Web build is a traditional self-contained pure JavaScript webapp (with no plugin or server required for its execution in the browser).

 ## Graphical demos